 Another telltale sign of a dog in heat or estrus is if she excessively licks her genital area.
 Hormones are the culprit, causing changes in your pup’s body both externally and internally.
 Some pets are more obsessive about this behavior than others.

 3. Vulva Swelling

 One physical sign of estrus is vulva swelling.
 If your dog is long-haired, you may not see it.
-However, this structure will get noticeable larger and red.
+However, this structure will get larger and might look reddish.
 That can also explain the excessive licking.
-The swelling may cause itchiness.

 4. Vaginal Discharge

-As with humans, a dog will have bloody discharge coming from her vagina.
-Estrus lasts one to two weeks.
+A female dog in estrus will have bloody discharge coming from her vagina.
+Estrus lasts 1 to 2 weeks.
 You might consider confining your pet during this time to keep your house clean and prevent an unwanted pregnancy.
 The discharge will eventually clear up and turn watery.
 That’s when your dog is most fertile.

 5. Increased Urination